mtumilowicz/kubernetes-workshop/README.txt

                     matchLabels:
                       app: customerinfo-app
                 ```
-            * Pods are created based on the template defined in the Deployment
+            * Pod object template is referred as the PodSpec
                 ```
                 spec:
                   ...